-SBS has added a few Bruce Lee movie's to its library recently, but it’s The Way Of The Dragon that we’ve picked out.
-The only movie that Bruce Lee directed himself, this action-comedy also features legendary hard man Chuck Norris in his movie debut.
+SBS On Demand has added a few Bruce Lee movies to its library recently, but it’s The Way Of The Dragon that we’ve picked out.
+The only movie that Bruce Lee directed himself and the last one released during his lifetime, this action-comedy also features legendary hardman Chuck Norris in his movie debut.

 The Way of the Dragon follows Bruce Lee’s character Tang Lung, who travels from Hong Kong to Rome to help a family protect their Chinese restaurant from an onslaught of Mafia gangsters.